a5k-actions/shellchecker/README.md

 <!-- action-docs-description -->
 ## Description

-GitHub action to execute a lint check of shell scripts using ShellCheck.
+GitHub action to execute a lint check of all shell scripts using ShellCheck.

 <!-- action-docs-description -->

 <!-- action-docs-inputs -->